Chrisvossetje/chrisvossetje.github.io/math.md

 Some projects i have worked on:

 - A computer program which counts smooth homogeneous polynomials of degree n in $\mathbb{P}^2$ over $\mathbb{F}_p$.
 The program is split into two parts.
 [First](https://github.com/Jake-O-Dev/isopoly_generation) we act with $\mathbb{P}GL_3(\mathbb{F}_p)$ on all degree n homogeneous polynomials to find the isomorphism classes.
 In the [second](https://github.com/Chrisvossetje/smooth_polynomial_counter) part we check whether the polynomial is non singular for any (finite) field extension of $\mathbb{F}_p$.
 Because the degree of our polynomials is fixed, the order of the field extensions are also bounded.
-This project was done as a summer project in 2023 under supervision of Prof. Dr. C.F.
+This project was done with Jacco Hijmans as a summer project in 2023 under supervision of Prof. Dr. C.F.
 Faber at Utrecht University.

 ### Visited